PerimeterInstitute/physics-transcription-benchmarking/models/README.md

 - `makeClean()` : Cleans whisper.cpp repository according to makefile instructions

-## AzureSpeechToText
+## AzureSpeechToText (NOTE: This wrapper is not up to date with the ModelWrapper format and does not work!)
 Wrapper for Azure's speech recognition model.

 ### Required Packages/Downloads
-- Azure Cognitive Services Speech SDK --> `$ pip install azure-cognitiveservices-speech`
+- Azure Cognitive Services Speech SDK &rarr; `$ pip install azure-cognitiveservices-speech`

 ### Constructor
 `AzureSpeechToText(name, key, region, options)` : Creates AzureSpeechToText instance